 Arch Capital Group Ltd., together with its subsidiaries, provides property, casualty, and mortgage insurance and reinsurance products worldwide.

-Take a look at the 1-year chart of Arch Capital Group Ltd. (NASDAQ: ACGL) below with my added notations:
+Take a look at the 1-year chart of Arch (NASDAQ: ACGL) with the added notations:

 Before making any trading decision, decide which side of the trade you believe gives you the highest probability of success.
 Do you prefer the short side of the market, long side, or do you want to be in the market at all?
 If you haven’t thought about it, review the overall indices themselves.
 For example, take a look at the S&P 500.
 Is it trending higher or lower?
 Has it recently broken through a key resistance or support level?
 Making these decisions ahead of time will help you decide which side of the trade you believe gives you the best opportunities.